Indonesian General Guidelines for Corporate Governance (PUGKI)

 Apply

-The Board of Directors has made the optimization of the latest information technology implementation as one of the strategic pillars in achieving both short and long-term business targets.
+The Board of Directors places the optimization of the latest information technology as one of the strategic pillars in achieving both short-term and long-term business targets.
+The Bank’s risk management and internal control systems are consistently aligned with the corporate vision, mission, goals, objectives, and strategy and are implemented in accordance with applicable laws and regulations and standards.

 1.2 Performance Assessment – Board of Directors and its Members 1.2.1 The Board of Commissioners conducts an annual formal evaluation in an objective and independent manner to determine the effectiveness of the Board of Directors and each individual Director.